sstelfox/stelfox.net/content/knowledge_base/linux/bind.md

 ## LDAP Backend

-Using the package bind-dyndb-ldap, an ldap backend can be used either exclusively or in addition to other zones.
+Using the package `bind-dyndb-ldap`, an ldap backend can be used either exclusively or in addition to other zones.
 Configuring a simple authenticated ldap lookup can be done with something along the line of the following
 configuration: